oroinc/documentation/user_guide/channel_guide.rst

 The following actions buttons are available:

-:guilabel:`Deactivate` (for Active channels) or :guilabel:`Activate` (for Inactive channels) buttons:

-- You can deactivate an active channel.
-Once the channel has been deactivated, no new data from the channel will be uploaded to the system.
+:guilabel:`Deactivate` (for Active channels) or :guilabel:`Activate` (for Inactive channels) buttons: once the channel has been deactivated, no new data from the channel will be uploaded to the system.

-- You can activate an inactive channel.
-It will become active and data from the channel will be uploaded to the system.

-:guilabel:`Edit`: opens Edit form of the channel
+:guilabel:`Edit`button: used to get to the Edit form of the channel

-:guilabel:`Delete` button: deleted the channel from the system
+:guilabel:`Delete` button: used to delete the channel from the system

 Editing Entities from a Channel